MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alm.md

 - Rule

 > [!NOTE]
-> When you manually add rules, the parent policies are automatically added.
+> When you manually add rules, you also automatically add the parent policies.

 ### Tables required for provider migration